corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 2. Design a token with the correct characteristics for its intended use.

-3. Create flows that issue your token correctly onto the ledger, move it from party to party, and have it redeemed and removed from the ledger.
+3. Create flows that issue your token correctly onto the ledger, move it from party to party, and have it redeemed.

 {{< note >}}